justgetcoding/justgetcoding.github.io/_posts/2017-03-05-elements-of-computing.md

 ended successfully."
 This is just an overview, we'll cover failures and other messages in another post.

-That's it.
-That's all you need to follow this course.
 I use one more tool for convenience, a program called Logicly (linked above).
 It makes visualizing and actualizing the chips a bit more user friendly.
 It has a free 30 day trial, and has helped me tremendously.
 I will cover its use in a separate post.